markteehan/file-chunk-connectors/README.md

 <img width="905" alt="image" src="https://github.com/markteehan/file-chunk-connectors/blob/main/docs/assets/Flow_20230417.png">

+## _New_ - Install from Confluent Hub

+The file-chunk connector plugins are now available on Confluent Hub.
+To install the connectors, download the [source](https://www.confluent.io/hub/markteehan/file-chunk-source) & [sink](https://www.confluent.io/hub/markteehan/file-chunk-sink), and unzip the zipfiles into the Kafka Connect _plugins_ directory.
+Note that the archives must be unzipped: if not unzipped, Kafka Connect reports error _"Reflections scanner could not find any classes for URLs"_

 ## TL; DR:

 The Kafka Connect File Chunk Source & Sink connectors are a fancy way to send a file somewhere else.